Al Wesbecher

-Aloysius Augustus Wesbecher (November 3, 1892 – March 27, 1966) was a professional American football player for the Cleveland Tigers of the American Professional Football Association, later renamed the National Football League (NFL).
+Aloysius Augustus Wesbecher (November 3, 1892 – March 27, 1966) was an American professional football player for the Cleveland Tigers of the American Professional Football Association, later renamed the National Football League (NFL).
 Prior to that, he played for the Massillon Tigers in the "Ohio League", which was direct predecessor to the NFL.
 Wesbecher also played at the college level for the Washington & Jefferson Presidents.